 As we’re all so different, it’s impossible to say exactly how long botulinum toxin - more commonly referred to as Botox - will last for you.
 It really comes down to how quickly your body metabolises it, which could be faster or slower than your best friend, sister or next door neighbour.
 Botox is broken down naturally in the body and metabolised through the liver and kidneys.

-However, generally speaking, Botox and other types of botulinum toxins - think Dysport, Vistabel and Xeomin - last anywhere from 3-6 months.
+However, generally speaking, brands of botulinum toxins like Dysport, Vistabel and Botox last anywhere from 3-6 months.
 But you might find that its effects last longer or shorter for you.
 It also depends on the amount you’ve been administered and where on the body.
 So, I don’t want to go all “How long is a piece of string?” on you, but until you’ve had your first treatment, you won’t know for sure.

 It’s also worth noting that Botox is not an immediate fix - and it can take up to a couple of weeks before you really notice any difference.
 Having said that, once it kicks in, you’ll likely be blown away by the results.

-Botox can be very obvious if you have too much, so keeping it simple and just slightly pepping up your already beautiful skin is all you really need to achieve great results.
+Botox can be very obvious if you have too much, resulting in the frozen Botox face, so keeping it simple and just slightly pepping up your already beautiful skin is all you really need to achieve great results.
 Anti-wrinkle injections should be subtle and still allow you to show expression - which we all need to do on a day-to-day basis.
 We have another great article that explains how to avoid the frozen look, which is worth a read.

 Generally, as your Botox wears off, you will, slowly but surely, regain movement.
 Some people don’t even want to risk any movement, so they book in every 12 weeks, religiously.
 Others like to nip the movement in the bud as soon as they can raise an eyebrow, others prefer to go back to a fully natural look before they get their next Botox injection.
-None of these is ‘the right way’ to do Botox - you can choose whichever suits you best.
+None of these is ‘the right way’ to do Botox - your practitioner can advise which approach is best for you.

 Botox, Dysport, Vistabel and Xeomin are registered trademarks